-10. If you are flying Southwest, use the tips I provide for picking the best Southwest Seat here.
+10. If you are flying Southwest, use the travel tips and tricks I provide for picking the best Southwest Seat here.

 Southwest has it’s own unique boarding and seating process.
 I’ve written an entire article on picking the best seats for Southwest.
 Check it out for some great tips!